syncfusion-content/maui-docs/MAUI/TextInputLayout/Custom-Font.md

 # Font Customization  in .NET MAUI Text Input Layout (SfTextInputLayout)

-You can customize the appearance (size, attributes, and family) of font by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property.
+You can customize the appearance (size, attributes, and family) of the font by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property.

-Refer to this [documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/fonts) to configure the custom fonts in .NET MAUI.
+Refer to this [documentation](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/fonts) to configure the custom fonts in the .NET MAUI.

 ## Hint

-You can customize the font of `hint` label by setting the FontFamily, FontSize, and FontAttributes, properties of HintLabelStyle in SfTextInputLayout.
+You can customize the font of the `hint` label by setting the FontFamily, FontSize, and FontAttributes, properties of HintLabelStyle in the SfTextInputLayout.

 {% tabs %}